tarr11/star/readme.md

 * It's easy to parse in just about any modern programming language.
 * It doesn't have a fixed schema and lets me add whatever I want to it.

+It's going to be pretty loosely conventional.
+Fields like website, comment, etc, but that are mostly focused on readability.
+I'm not excited about sticking non-human-readable things like UUIDs, timestamps, or GUIDs in this structure.

 ## Folder Structure ##
 Use the data directory to store all my bookmarks and notes.
+Organize your files and folders under there however you want.
+I'm personally starting with files that are source (like hn=hackernews, tc=techcrunch, etc) and then folders that categorize those sources.

+I'm not excited about a sitemap file format as it will just get out of data unless it is auto-generated.
+And if it is auto-generated, it's not necessary here and can be done in some other tool.

-Use the src directory for utilities in various languages and tools
+Use the src directory for utilities in various languages and tools.
+Eventually, I'll move that out into a separate project I guess.

 ## Roadmap ##
 * First thing I need is a chrome extension so I can bookmark easily.